7 Key Insights From Testing 22 WordPress Hosting Services

 This indicates that shared hosting is still a good option for beginners, who don’t need to spend more than $10/month on new and starter sites.

-Global Edge Caching is a great addition to WordPress hosting stacks in 2022.
-Many companies are tightly integrating their architecture on the top of Global Edge caching powered by Cloudflare.
+Global Edge Caching will be a great addition to WordPress hosting stacks in 2022.
+Many companies are tightly integrating their architecture on top of Global Edge caching powered by Cloudflare.

 Rocket.net hosting is built on top of Cloudflare Enterprise CDN, and there is no option to disable its CDN.
 Kinsta launched in Global Edge, caching free for all customers in December 2022.